Aubrey O’Day Flaunts Her Curves In Nude Cut-Out Swimsuit

 The image garnered nearly 12,000 likes and dozens of positive comments from her 892,000 followers on the social media platform.

-Just last week, Inquisitr reported that O’Day took to the ocean near West Hollywood, California to share a stunning look from the same swimsuit brand.
+Just last week, the Inquisitr reported that O’Day took to the ocean near West Hollywood, California to share a stunning look from the same swimsuit brand.
 In that picture, she actually modeled the beautiful look in the edge of the foamy water.

 For months now, O’Day has teased an upcoming release of an album she’s releasing with her “Dumblonde” bandmate, former Danity Kane member Shannon Bex.
 However, there’s no official release date for the group’s upcoming offering.